Javrgit/proteomics_tutorial/README.md

 The tutorial is for researchers wishing to know the following:

+- Protein quantification
-- TBD
+- quality control

-# Protoplasmic tutorial
+# Proteomics tutorial

 - TBD